 Spring Pest Activity and Prevention: Protecting Homes and Businesses

 Spring brings longer days, warmer temperatures, and fresh growth in gardens and landscapes.
 Unfortunately, it also brings an increase in pest activity.
 Ants, termites, flies, mosquitoes, and rodents all become more active as they search for food, water, and nesting sites.
-For homeowners and business owners, spring is the time to act before infestations grow out of control.
+For homeowners and business owners, spring is the time to act before infestations grow out of control with professional pest control in Queen Creek, AZ.

 This article explains common spring pests, the risks they create, and effective prevention methods to keep properties safe and pest-free.